-- Become more aware of and independent in controlling their emotions and impulses. - Identify their feelings/ level of alertness. - Manage their sensory needs. - Understand how their behaviour impacts those around them. - Improve their ability to solve conflicts. - Learn what tools they can use to manage their feelings and states. - Use Strategies or tools to stay in a zone or move from one to another.
+- Become more aware of and independent in controlling their emotions and impulses.

+- Identify their feelings/ level of alertness.

+- Manage their sensory needs.

+- Understand how their behaviour impacts those around them.

+- Improve their ability to solve conflicts.

+- •

+- •

 At Fountains Primary School, pupils are expected to: